The Cardinal: Background

-The script was credited to Robert Dozier, but featured uncredited contributions by Ring Lardner, Jr., who worked with Preminger in developing characterizations and story structure.
+The script was credited to Robert Dozier, but featured uncredited contributions by Ring Lardner Jr. who worked with Otto Preminger in developing characterizations and story structure.
 Saul Bass was not only responsible for designing the film's poster and advertising campaign, but also the film titles, during which Bass transforms a walk through the Vatican into an abstract play of horizontal and vertical lines.

 Release

-The film was the first to be shown in 70 mm despite being shot in 35 mm for some roadshow releases, using a "print-up" ("blow up") process.
+The film had its world premiere at the Saxon Theatre in Boston, Massachusetts.
+It was the first film to be shown in 70 mm despite being shot on 35 mm movie film for some roadshow releases, using a "print-up" (blow up) process.

 Reception

 Box-office performance

 The Cardinal was the 18th highest-grossing film of the year.
 It grossed $11,170,588 in the United States, earning $5.46 million in domestic rentals.